Mudd Law Offices

 MPAA Differences

-Thus far, the Motion Picture Association of America has adopted a strategy with respect to settlements similar to the original strategy adopted by the Recording Industry Association of America.
+The MPAA adopted a strategy with respect to settlements similar to the original strategy adopted by the RIAA.
 In essence, the MPAA will allow for negotiation in financial terms based on mitigating circumstances and modification of certain language in the settlement agreement.
-This differs from the RIAA's current approach of nearly no financial negotiation and virtually no negotiation as to the terms of the settlement agreement.
+This differed from the RIAA's approach of nearly no financial negotiation and virtually no negotiation as to the terms of the settlement agreement.

-The MPAA will have documentation on the number of distinct films found in an individual's shared directory.
-In addition, the MPAA will likely have evidence that some of these files remained after being downloaded and examined.
+The MPAA had documentation on the number of distinct films found in an individual's shared directory.
+In addition, the MPAA likely had evidence that some of these files remained after being downloaded and examined.

-The MPAA does base its monetary demand to some extent upon the number of films an individual has downloaded.
-At the same time, the MPAA has also demanded increased amounts based upon the films popularity at the time.
+The MPAA based its monetary demand to some extent upon the number of films an individual downloaded.
+At the same time, the MPAA also demanded increased amounts based upon the films' popularity at the time.

 There are certain matters that one must demand in the settlement agreement with the MPAA that will not otherwise be changed.